sergeLabo/Skandal3.0/README.md

 OpenCV 3.0 and python 3.3

-In the skandal-master directory, open a terminal
+In the Skandal3.0-master directory, open a terminal

  ./scan